A guide to designing Fine Art Prints with Bewilderbeest

-We were lucky enough to meet Iain on our recent visit to Top Drawer.
+We were lucky enough to meet Iain on our visit to Top Drawer.
 For someone who has built a business on turning daft jokes into hilarious works of art, Iain has some seriously good advice for creatives out there.

 If life feels a bit overwhelming at the moment, why not take a few minutes out of your day to read how Iain makes the world a little brighter with his absurd creations.